Dear Art Students,

 - Additional assistance of limited funds is also available through the Maine General Assistance

 - The Campus Food Pantry is here for USM Students or community members with a valid USM ID who are struggling with food insecurity.
 A NEW Gorham-based Campus Food Pantry is now available for pre-order pickups in Lower Brooks on Fridays from 2-6pm.
-Submit the CFP online form to pre-order a bag of food for pickup in Lower Brooks on Fridays, 2pm-6pm, or in Portland at the Woodbury Campus Center on Wednesdays from 9am-12pm.
+Submit the CFP online form to pre-order a bag of food for pickup in Lower Brooks on Fridays, 2pm-6pm, or in Portland at102 Bedford Street (on the basement level) on Wednesdays from 9am-12pm.
 You can request one per week.
 Email the CFP at email@example.com to let them know how else they can help.
 More information is available on the Campus Food Pantry website.
 (Here is a List of Other Community Food Pantries Available Throughout Maine)

 - Maine Rental Relief Program for COVID-19.